 Where can I trade it?

-1: Is leverage trading risky?
+1: Is contract trading risky?

 Trading perpetual contracts amplifies the outcome of any deal, this means that you can yield bigger profits.
 But it also means that a decrease in your commodity price will liquidate your equity and close your position much faster.
 It is important to note that Phemex provides you with instruments to manage your risk.